cirruslabs/cirrus-cli/STARLARK.md

     return tasks
 ```

+### `is_test`

+While not technically a builtin, `is_test` is a [`bool`](https://github.com/bazelbuild/starlark/blob/master/spec.md#booleans) that allows Starlark code to determine whether it's running in`cirrus internal test`.

+This can be useful for limiting the test complexity, e.g. by not making a real HTTP request and mocking/skipping it instead.

 ### `env`

 While not technically a builtin, `env` is dict that contains environment variables passed via `cirrus run --environment`.